 When in Rome (2010) Film Review

 Beth (Kristen Bell) is a hard-working young woman who consequently has become the youngest curator at her firm.
 All that is well and good save for her lack of luck when it comes to love.
 Her former boyfriend dumps her because she’s too devoted to her work.
-Her boss, Celeste (Anjelica Huston) expects perfection from Beth on their next event.
-When her sister, Joan (Alexis Dziena) announces her engagement – to an Italian whom she met a mere two weeks ago but claims he’s “the one,” Beth has not choice but to leave her job for a 48 hour trip to Rome.
+Her boss, Celeste (Anjelica Huston) expects more devotion.
+When her sister, Joan (Alexis Dziena) announces her engagement – to an Italian whom she met a mere two weeks ago but claims he’s “the one,” Beth must leave her job for a 48 hour trip to Rome.

 I really cannot find too much to complain about in this movie.
 It’s sweet, romantic, funny and romantic (did I mention this!?)… and, well, you get the idea.
 It takes a few liberties from the usual way of romantic-comedies, which can either be a total flop or make it work.
 In this case, it really wasn’t one or the other, but somewhere in-between.